-Whether your child is about to sit SATs, entrance, GCSE or A Level exams I can provide a tailored individual programme of study based on an initial assessment.
+Whether your child is about to sit SATs, entrance exams or GCSE exams, we can provide a tailored individual programme of study based on an initial assessment.
 This will ensure that your child makes progress and gains confidence.
 For some tuition will require covering key skills, catching up on missed work or for others knowing exam techniques can make all the difference.
 A lack of confidence and nerves about up-coming exams can make the difference between a pass or a fail.
 By practising beforehand within the time constraints, stresses can be smoothed away both for yourself and for your child.

-The programme of study can be for a variety of subjects English, Maths, Biology, Chemistry, Physics, History or Geography.
+The programme of study can be for a variety of subjects English, Maths, Biology, Chemistry and Physics.
 Revision techniques, planning and focus can help your child prepare both with myself but also within their own home.
 Such revision skills are invaluable throughout their educational career.

-By using a variety of my own resources, books, educational games and information technology your child will be provided with a stimulating and enjoyable programme of study.
+By using a variety of our own resources, books, educational games and information technology your child will be provided with a stimulating and enjoyable programme of study.
 Learning is greater when a child can see the relevance and find the experience enjoyable.
-In addition, being the mother of a child who has just completed his GCSEs I have a great insight into how both the student and parents feel, the stresses are far greater today with the emphasis on performance and meeting entry requirements for other educational establishments.
+In addition, being parents ourselves we have a great insight into how both the student and parents feel, the stresses are far greater today with the emphasis on performance and meeting entry requirements for other educational establishments.